SakoDroid/telego/README.md

 Update is received -> Handlers
                           |
                           |
-If no hanlder is executed |
+If no handler is executed |
                           |
                           |                                                / Specified update type channel
                      Chat channels (if update is relevant to a chat) -----